 Iarnród Éireann Projects and Investments

-- New stations, and upgraded existing stations, including improved accessibility
+- New stations, and upgraded existing stations, including improved accessibility and car park facilities

 Further investment is planned to continue the development of the rail network.
-However, some major projects have been deferred due to reduction in capital expenditure, which are indicated below.

-For further details on outstanding individual Iarnród Éireann projects under the investment programme, please click on the relevant links below:
+For further details on individual Iarnród Éireann projects under the investment programme, please click on the relevant links below:

 This project will meet the ever increasing demand for rail transport by increasing the capacity and frequency of trains through Dublin City Centre.

 Iarnród Éireann is undertaking the Cork Line Level Crossings Project to identify the best approach to

 removing/upgrading seven level crossings located along the main Cork to Dublin line.
 These level